kanelouise/voting-app-interview-exercise/README.md

 -   [ ]  Implement fuzzy matching/name normalization logic to account for typos and accents

 **Deploying**
--   [ ]  Solve failed build without credentials to deploy app on Render or Railway
+-   [X]  Solve failed build without credentials to deploy app on Render or Railway

+**Clean-up**
+-   [ ]  Remove voter creation from SessionsController (Sessions and Voters Controllers are redundant, currently)
+-   [ ]  Add index function to Candidates controller + create view of list of candidates, simliar to list of results (not requiring login)

+**Function**
+If we wanted to extend the functionality of this app so it would be available for multiple events (and where those events were managed by the voting app company), here's a very rough outline of how I would go about that task:
+    1. Update flow to direct user to /event page before /vote where they would choose from a dropdown of events, after which they will be directed to /vote.
+    2. Create event model and rake db.
+    3. Create Events controller with POST and GET endpoints.
+    4. Update routes.